GAME PROJECTS / PROTOTYPES

 Overview

-Foxpital is a stylized top-down prototype where the player takes the role of a doctor treating incoming patients under time pressure.
+Foxpital is a stylized top-down prototype where the player takes the role of a doctor (fox) treating incoming patients under time pressure.
 Each patient arrives with different medical needs, and the player must quickly identify and apply the correct treatment before their condition worsens.

 Rather than relying on scripted scenarios, the project focuses on building system-driven gameplay, where patient conditions and treatment outcomes are generated dynamically.